Frequently Asked Questions

 Florida Virtual School (FLVS) is a state-funded, online K–12 public school that is free to all Florida students through age 19.
 There are two different Florida Virtual School programs offered to Florida students: FLVS Flex (formerly known as FLVS Part Time) and FLVS Full Time.

 2 FLVS Full Time is online public school.
 Students enrolled in the FLVS Full Time program follow a traditional 180-day academic calendar, take a standard public school course load, participate in the Florida Statewide Assessment Program, and are eligible for public high school diplomas.
 There are specific enrollment periods.
-FLVS is the school of record, so students would not also be enrolled in an umbrella school or in a home education program.
+FLVS is the student's physical school, so students would not also be enrolled in an umbrella school or in a home education program.

 - Are there any specific eligibility requirements?